Back with Part 2 of my DIY landscape art project—make sure to check out yesterday’s post first if you missed my painting tutorial!

 Here’s all the materials we need—easy peasy!

-Now it’s time to assemble the frame.
+Now it’s time to join the 1x2s together.
 We ran out of wood glue (oops!) so we improvised with industrial strength adhesive.
 I recommend wood glue instead…

 At this point I realized we didn’t own a corner clamp (how is that possible after all these years?)
 AND we left our regular clamps at the other house, so again we had to improvise.
 I grabbed a square to keep the corner 90º and we both held on to the boards as tightly as we could to keep them from moving as Lucas shot the first nail.
 Luckily, it worked.